aws/aws-cdk/packages/@aws-cdk/aws-s3/README.md

 ### Bucket deletion

-By default, when a bucket is removed from a stack (or the stack is deleted), the S3 bucket will be removed according to its removal policy (which by default, will simply orphan the bucket and leave it in your AWS account).
-However, even if the removal policy is set to DESTROY, the bucket will get skipped by default if it still has objects inside.
+When a bucket is removed from a stack (or the stack is deleted), the S3 bucket will be removed according to its removal policy (which by default will simply orphan the bucket and leave it in your AWS account).
+If the removal policy is set to `RemovalPolicy.DESTROY`, the bucket will be deleted as long as it does not contain any objects.

-To override this, enable the `autoDeleteObjects` property.
+To override this and force all objects to get deleted during bucket deletion, enable the`autoDeleteObjects` option.

 ```ts
 const bucket = new Bucket(this, 'MyTempFileBucket', {